Forced flow of granular media: Breakdown of the Beverloo scaling

-\textit{Conclusions}--- Despite the little attention received, the universal free flow rate of granular materials with respect to the different material properties is a remarkable phenomenon.
-By injecting energy into the system at a high rate, we have shown that not only the independence of $Q$ with the system height is broken, also the universality with respect to material properties is lost.
-In contrast with viscous fluids, the flow rate is accelerated during the discharge due to the reduction of dissipation as the number of grains decreases in the container.
+By injecting energy into a discharging silo at a high rate, we have shown that not only the independence of granular flow rate with the system height is broken, but also that the universality with respect to material properties is lost.
+In contrast to viscous fluids, the flow rate is accelerated during the discharge.

-We have shown that for both, forced and unforced discharges, the flow can be described as a shear flow consistent with the $\mu(I)$-rheology in the quasistatic limit; where the flow does not depend on the material properties of the grains if the grain-grains friction coefficient is above 0.4.
+The flow can be described as a shear flow consistent with the $\mu(I)$-rheology in the quasistatic limit.
+As a consequence, the dissipated power scaled by the mean pressure and the flow rate becomes rather independent of the material properties of the grains if the grain-grain friction coefficient is above 0.4.
 This opens the opportunity for modeling silo discharges in a wide range of conditions without the need of heuristic approximations such as the \emph{free fall arch} and the \emph{empty annulus}, which have been recently challenged \cite{janda2012,rubio2015}.